Save Money on the best golf cart battery chargers

 Do not connect or disconnect “live” circuits.
 To avoid creating sparks, always turn charging and testing equipment off before attaching or removing clamps.

 Perform all work in a well ventilated area.
 Never lean directly over a battery while boosting, testing or charging it.Batteries contain corrosive sulfuric acid that can destroy clothing and burn the skin.
-Neutralize acid spills with paste made of baking soda and water or large quantities of water.
+Neutralize any golf cart battery charging acid spills with paste made of baking soda and water or large quantities of water.

 GolfCartBatteryChargerGuide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com,